 This committee shall be appointed by the Director of the Roy R. Charles Center in the candidate's final semester upon recommendation of the Honors Advisor.
 The latter committee shall consult with the student and his/her advisor about membership on the Honors Committee and it may review the progress of the student's work.

 The Honors Committee shall determine the award, taking into consideration the recommendation of the student's advisor and the student's defense of his/her essay or project.
-All students and faculty of the College are eligible to attend, but not participate in these proceedings which must be announced by April 15.
+All students and faculty of W&M are eligible to attend, but not participate in these proceedings which must be announced by April 15.
 Honors shall be awarded for work judged essentially comparable to first year graduate work.
 In the event a project or essay does not meet the minimum requirements for Honors, the student's advisor will determined the grade in Art and Art History 495-496.
 Normally, it is expected that a grade of A be awarded in these courses for Honors.

 More detailed guidelines regarding these requirements can be found on the Charles Center’s website under II.
 Timetable / H. Submission of the Thesis to Archives.